GamilaAhmed14/GamilaAhmed14/README.md

 ## 👩‍💻 About Me

-- 🎓 MIS Graduate — Helwan University ( Excellent with honors)
+- 🎓 **MIS Graduate — Helwan University (Excellent with Honors)**
-- 💡 Full Stack Developer with strong system architecture understanding
-- ⚡ Built scalable healthcare ecosystem supporting  concurrent WebSocket connections
-- 🚀 Passionate about building production-ready applications
+- 🎨 Passionate about **Frontend Development**, building responsive and user-focused interfaces using React & modern CSS frameworks
+- ⚙️ Experienced in **Backend Developing**, designing scalable APIs and real-time systems using NestJS, .NET, and PostgreSQL
+- 🧠 Interested in **UI/UX Design**, creating user-centered designs and interactive prototypes using Figma
+- 🚀 I enjoy building **complete products from design to deployment**

 ---